Zxavian Harris

-Zxavian Emmanuel Harris (born October 22, 2003) is an American college football defensive tackle for the Ole Miss Rebels.
+Zxavian Emmanuel Harris (born October 22, 2003) is an American professional football defensive tackle.
+He played college football for the Ole Miss Rebels.

 Early life

-Harris was born in Canton, Mississippi and attended Germantown High School in nearby Gluckstadt, Mississippi.
+Zxavien Emmanuel Harris was born in Canton, Mississippi, and attended Germantown High School in nearby Gluckstadt, Mississippi.
 As a sophomore he recorded 62 tackles, 8.5 sacks and 17 quarterback hurries.
 Coming out of high school, Harris was rated as a four-star recruit and committed to play college football for the Ole Miss Rebels over schools such as Mississippi State, Alabama, Georgia, LSU and Tennessee.

 College career

 As a freshman in 2022, Harris appeared in all 13 games, notching three tackles.
 In week ten of the 2023 season, he blocked the game-tying field goal in a 38-35 win versus Texas A&M. During the 2023 season, Harris played in all 13 games where he recorded 30 tackles with three and a half being for a loss, and a blocked field goal.
 In 2024, he totaled 32 tackles with four and a half going for a loss, a sack and a half, and a forced fumble.